Rules for operating agreements between Brazil...

 The National Supply Company (CONAB) estimates that, in the 2020/21 season, Brazil will have sold sugar to more than 140 countries, with shipments to Asian and African ports standing out.
 China was the leading destination last season.
 Other important buyers of Brazilian sugar were Algeria, Bangladesh, Indonesia, and India.

 CONAB predicts that, due to adverse weather during the sugarcane cycle for the next harvest, productivity will drop significantly in key producing states, such as São Paulo, Mato Grosso and Paraná.
-Despite this, the federal agency estimates that production and exports will continue on an upward trend, influenced by a favourable exchange rate and a rise in sugar prices since the outset of the pandemic.
+Despite this, the federal agency estimates that production and exports will continue upward, influenced by a favourable exchange rate and a rise in sugar prices since the outset of the pandemic.

 Bagged sugar is susceptible to caking and stickiness, typically associated with high temperature and moisture content at bagging, as well as handling damage in the forms of tears and cuts that cause cargo wastage.
 Sugar bags can be very slippery, and care must be taken when stacking them on board the vessel to avoid collapse of stow and personal injury.